Are you wondering what job or internship opportunities are out there for your students?

 Don’t Cancel Class!
 Initiative

 Do you have a planned Conference to attend?
 Has “life” happened one morning (sickness in the family, emergency, etc.) and you feel like you will have to cancel class?
 DON’T!
-Consider contacting the Center for Career Development to inquire if we would be able to “teach” your class for a day instead of cancelling.
+Consider contacting the Career, Transfer, and Bachelor Partnership Department to inquire if we would be able to “teach” your class for a day instead of cancelling.